Wim Vrösch: Playing career

 Vrösch was born in Heerlen, and began playing in amateur clubs at the age of eight.
 In 1963 Wim Vrösch began his football career for Roda JC.
 After his contract ended, he began to play for Sparta Rotterdam.
 In 1967, he left Sparta Rotterdam to play for SV Limburgia.
 His football career ended at age 29, in the Fortuna Sittard.

 Managerial career

-After completing his playing career began coaching.
-In 1974, he led the club Vijlen to play in the Division V. Then he led the club Langeberg (Division V), Heerlen (Division IV), Waubach (Division IV), Meerssen (Division III).
+After completing his playing career, he began coaching.
+In 1974, he led club Vijlen that played in Division V. He then led club Langeberg (Division V), Heerlen (Division IV), Waubach (Division IV), and Meerssen (Division III).
 In 1994, he was appointed Director of the school football club Roda JC.
 In 2000, he was promoted to the position of technical director of Roda JC.
-28 July 2003 after the fourth round of the 2003–04 season in the Ukrainian League he was again appointed interim coach for FC Metalurh Donetsk.
+On 28 July 2003, after the fourth round of the 2003–04 season in the Ukrainian League, he was again appointed interim coach for FC Metalurh Donetsk.
 On 14 March 2004, Vrösch was promoted to the post of technical director of Metalurh.